2016-2017 Executive Committee

-Talbot “Sandy” D’Alemberte, IPF’s Founding Chairman, is a lawyer, professor, former politician, former educational administrator, and former president of the American Bar Association (1991 to1992).
+Talbot “Sandy” D’Alemberte, Esq., IPF’s Founding Board Chair, is a lawyer, professor, former politician, former educational administrator, and former president of the American Bar Association (1991 to 1992).
 He represented Dade County in the Florida House of Representatives from 1966 to 1972.
 Mr. D’Alemberte served five years as Dean of the College of Law and nine years as President of Florida State University.
 He is currently a Professor of Law at FSU and a partner of D’Alemberte & Palmer, a Tallahassee firm specializing in appellate work.

 The Honorable Harry Lee Anstead was appointed in 1994 to the Florida Supreme Court by Governor Lawton Chiles and retired in 2009.
 He served as Chief Justice from 2002 to 2004.
 Justice Anstead was a trial and appellate lawyer in South Florida before joining the bench and served a stint with the National Security Agency in Washington, D.C. between undergraduate and law school at the University of Florida.
 Justice Anstead was raised as the youngest of six children by a single mother in Jacksonville’s Brentwood housing project just after the Great Depression and in the years during and after World War II.

 William Michael Dillon was exonerated in 2008 after serving 27.5 years in the Florida prison system for a murder that DNA testing proved he did not commit.
 In the Fall of 2011, he released a CD of original music called Black Robes and Lawyers.
 All of the songs were written while Mr. Dillon was in prison.
 He is a strong advocate of criminal justice system reform and speaks publicly about his wrongful conviction and imprisonment.
 In 2012 he was (finally) compensated for his wrongful conviction through an individual claims bill.
-He makes his home Chapel Hill, North Carolina.
+He makes his home Southern California.

 Reverend Bryan Fulwider served in local church ministry for more than 25 years in Colorado, Arkansas and Florida.
 From 1999 to 2012 he served as Senior Minister of First Congregational Church of Winter Park in Florida.
 In 2012 Rev. Fulwider followed his passion for “interfaith ministry to the larger community” to write, lecture, and to become the Managing Partner of The Three Wise Guys to help expand the interfaith work that he, Rabbi Engel, and Imam Musri have shared in since 2000.
 He is also the Executive Director of Building Us, a nonprofit organization that is committed to building better communities through conversation and education that focuses on the development of the human spirit in pursuit of deeper human, cultural, and religious understanding, acceptance, and cooperation.
 Rev. Fulwider is a native of and grew up in California.
 He holds a B.A. in English Literature and a minor in History from John Brown University in Siloam Springs, Arkansas and a Master of Divinity degree from the Iliff School of Theology in Denver, Colorado.
 He lives with his wife, Marilyn, in Central Florida and has two grown sons.